Skip to main content

-An animal food van is any vehicle used for the transport of meat intended for use as animal food, including vehicles:
+An animal food van is any vehicle used for the transport of meat intended for use as animal food.

-• fitted with rails from which carcases that have been skinned are suspended
+- Animal food vans may: be fitted with rails from which carcases that have been skinned are suspended, or

-• not fitted with rails and are used to transport animal food meat in tubs, cartons or plastic bags, or whole carcases (as for a butchers panel van)
+- transport animal food meat in tubs, cartons or plastic bags, or whole carcases (as for a butcher’s panel van).

 Licensing, registration